 Later, the Always-On display will be activated when your Apple Watch is close to your iPhone.

 With this set of hardware and software features, Apple has achieved a pretty unique style of Always-On display that does not even harm your battery life.
 Have you used the Always-On display yet?
-Let us know your thoughts in the comments below, and share this information with your fellow iPhone 14 Pro users.
+Let us know your thoughts in the comments below, and share this information with your fellow iPhone 15 and 14 Pro users.